More Options

 Intramural Sports Club

-Club Leaders: Cheyanne Nevers [email protected] and Joel Burdette [email protected]
+Club Leader: Joel Burdette [email protected]

 Jr. Book Beat Club

 Students who enjoy reading and book discussions excel in this club where literary analysis and authors' craft are a major focal point.
+This book discussion group is open to interested 5th and 6th grade students, who will select books together, read on their own, and regroup to discuss them.

 Math Olympiads

-Club Leader: Mrs. Krish [email protected]
+Club Leader:

-Math Olympiads Website: https://moems.org/
+Math Olympiads Information:

 Select Chorus